Contact Me

 Rule #1: Establish a consistent sleep schedule

-Establishing a consistent sleep schedule includes consistent sleeping and waking up time.
+Establishing a consistent sleep schedule includes making a regular bedtime and wake-up schedule.
+Waking up at a fixed time each day is key to developing regular sleep.
 Try to go to bed and wake up at the same time every day, even on weekends.
 This helps regulate your body's internal clock and improves the quality of your sleep.

 Rule #2: Take a short nap if you're tired during the day